Beastlyprime/awesome-AI4Drug-papers/README.md

 - ICLR (2022) [Learning 3D Representations of Molecular Chirality with Invariance to Bond Rotations ](https://openreview.net/forum?id=hm2tNDdgaFK).
 A method of processing the 3D torsion angles of a molecular conformer to learn tetrahedral chirality while integrating a novel invariance to rotations about internal molecular bonds directly into the model architecture.
 - ICLR (2022) [A Program to Build E(N)-Equivariant Steerable CNNs](https://openreview.net/forum?id=WE4qe9xlnQw).
 A general method to build G-steerable kernel spaces for equivariant steerable CNNs.
 - ICLR spotlight (2022) [Geometric and Physical Quantities improve E(3) Equivariant Message Passing ](https://openreview.net/forum?id=_xwr8gOBeV1).
 Generalise equivariant graph networks such that node and edge updates are able to leverage covariant information.
-- ICLR (2022) [Chemical-Reaction-Aware Molecule Representation Learning ](https://openreview.net/forum?id=6sh3pIzKS-).
-Make use of chemical reactions to improve the generalization ability of learned molecule embeddings
-- ICLR (2022) [Pre-training Molecular Graph Representation with 3D Geometry ](https://openreview.net/forum?id=xQUe1pOKPam).
-A new SSL framework to make 3D geomety information helpful for 2D representation, in terms of the downstream tasks with 2D info only.
 - ICLR (2022) [Spherical Message Passing for 3D Molecular Graphs ](https://openreview.net/forum?id=givsRXsOt9r).
 Incorporating torsion information when representing 3D molecules is novel and helpful.
 - ICLR (2022) [MoReL: Multi-omics Relational Learning ](https://openreview.net/forum?id=DnG75_KyHjX).
 Multi-omics data analysis has the potential to discover hidden molecular interactions, revealing potential regulatory and/or signal transduction pathways for cellular processes of interest when studying life and disease systems.
 - ICLR (2022) [Graph Neural Networks with Learnable Structural and Positional Representations ](https://openreview.net/forum?id=wTTjnvGphYj).
 This work adds the positional encoding (akin to those in transformers, but adapted) to GNNs.

+#### Pre-training

+- ICLR (2022) [Pre-training Molecular Graph Representation with 3D Geometry ](https://openreview.net/forum?id=xQUe1pOKPam).
+A new SSL framework to make 3D geomety information helpful for 2D representation, in terms of the downstream tasks with 2D info only.
+- ICLR (2022) [Chemical-Reaction-Aware Molecule Representation Learning ](https://openreview.net/forum?id=6sh3pIzKS-).
+Make use of chemical reactions to improve the generalization ability of learned molecule embeddings

 ## Protein